 Family Medicine Interest Groups (FMIGs)/Student Association of the American College of Osteopathic Family Physicians (SAACOFPs) groups are excellent resources for students interested in exploring family medicine in an informal, but educational (and fun) setting.
 FMIGs provide programming and information that may not be offered in the medical school curriculum.
 Medical students can hear about the history of family medicine and its future and be exposed to a wide range of clinical skills and procedures important to family physicians.

 The OAFP Foundation has created this section as a clearing house for all things FMIG related – including how to create an FMIG, how to lead one, and information on funding opportunities.

 The American Academy of Family Physicians also has a valuable national FMIG Network to aid communication and the exchange of best practices between FMIG students and faculty leaders across the country.
 The network consists of campus-based faculty and student FMIG leaders, appointed regional coordinators, and one elected national coordinator.
 These coordinators serve as consultants to and resources for FMIGs.

 Ohio’s FMIGs are in region 3 of the National Network.
-Stay up-to-date on events happening in your region by joining the region 3 community or contacting your Region 3 Coordinator Joe Brodine, MSN, MPH, a fourth-year medical student at the Georgetown University School of Medicine, anytime.
+Stay up-to-date on events happening in your region by joining the region 3 community or contacting your Region 3 Coordinator Erin Clark, third-year medical student at Campbell University School of Osteopathic Medicine, anytime.

 Ohio FMIG/SAACOFP Websites